WLCG-AuthZ-WG/hackathon/README.md

 - Fully token-based transfers managed by RUCIO with scope and group-based authorization
-- Audience restrictions honoured at major services
+- Audience restrictions honoured at all services
 - Development of a first incarnation of TPC integration smoke test suite, based on Robot Framework
 - Local user mapping proposal